gopala-kr/Quantum-Dots/10-Space-2.0/README.md

       - “This is the best reason to learn history: not in order to predict the future, but to free yourself of the past and imagine alternative destinies.
 Of course this is not total freedom – we cannot avoid being shaped by the past.
 But some freedom is better than none.” ― Yuval Noah Harari

-      - In a world deluged by irrelevant information, clarity is power.
-“In the past, censorship worked by blocking the flow of information.
-In the twenty-first century, censorship works by flooding people with irrelevant information. [...]
-In ancient times having power meant having access to data.
-Today having power means knowing what to ignore.” ― Yuval Noah Harari

       - "The first step is to establish that something is possible; then probability will occur." - Elon Musk